Home Care FAQ’s

-No. However, many long-term care insurance policies include a Home Care, Home Health Aide or Homemaker Benefit available for reimbursement.
-Additionally, funds from Veteran’s Benefits, Reverse Mortgages, Health Savings Accounts and Flexible Spending Accounts are often used to pay for home care.
-Learn more about paying for Senior Care.
+While home care services aren’t typically covered by private insurance, many long-term care insurance policies include benefits for home care, home health aide, or homemaker services that may be reimbursed.
+Additionally, funds from Veterans Benefits, Reverse Mortgages, Health Savings Accounts, and Flexible Spending Accounts can often be used to pay for home care.

 If I change my mind, do I have to keep the service?

 At Assistance Home Care, we understand that things can change and there is no long-term commitment required if you choose not to continue with services.
 Our Service Agreement and all client onboarding forms will be reviewed with you prior to starting in-home care services so that you can make an informed decision.